-Contrary to popular belief, the process of booking a private plane for charter is actually quite simple.
-Although it’s not as easy as going online to buy an airline ticket, the process can be completed via a few emails - or even better, by calling your trusted Jet Broker or Jet Operator.
+Contrary to popular belief, the process of booking a private jet is relatively simple.
+Although it’s not as easy as going online to buy an airline ticket, the process can be completed via a few emails - or even better, by calling your trusted Aviation Consultant.

 But first, you need to know you’re committing to the right jet for your needs.